Volution Group plc (LON:FAN) Insider Ronnie George Sells 19,312 Shares of Stock

-The company also recently disclosed a dividend, which will be paid on Thursday, December 16th.
-Stockholders of record on Thursday, November 18th will be given a GBX 4.40 ($0.06) dividend.
-This represents a dividend yield of 0.93%.
-The ex-dividend date is Thursday, November 18th.
+The business also recently declared a dividend, which will be paid on Thursday, December 16th.
+Investors of record on Thursday, November 18th will be given a dividend of GBX 4.40 ($0.06) per share.
 This is a positive change from Volution Group’s previous dividend of $1.90.
+The ex-dividend date of this dividend is Thursday, November 18th.
+This represents a yield of 0.93%.

 Volution Group plc, together with its subsidiaries, manufactures and supplies ventilation products to residential and commercial construction markets in the United Kingdom, Continental Europe, Australasia, and internationally.
 The company's products include unitary extractor fans for use in bathrooms and kitchens; MVHR and MEV systems; rigid, semi-rigid, and flexible ducting products and accessories; mechanical heat recovery units; air handling units and fan coils; commercial ventilation products; underfloor heating, heated towel rails, radiators, and storage and panel heaters; wall, box, and tower fans, as well as portable air conditioners; hand dryers and insect killers; and sensors, controllers, and ducting products.